Dionisiy/CA/grammar-and-types.md

 * and [Object](https://developer.mozilla.org/en-US/docs/Glossary/Object "Object: Object refers to a data structure containing data and instructions for working with the data.
 Objects sometimes refer to real-world things, for example a car or map object in a racing game.
 JavaScript, Java, C++, Python, and Ruby are examples of object-oriented programming languages.")

+### Data type conversion

+JavaScript is a dynamically typed language.
+That means you don't have to specify the data type of a variable when you declare it, and data types are converted automatically as needed during script execution.
+So, for example, you could define a variable as follows: